 Dale experiences Bach in the Subways' worldwide expansion first hand.
 More

-To celebrate Bach’s 333rd birthday Dale follows the music movement he started in New York City and which grew around the world.
-He performs in 3 cities on 3 continents during the five day festival – March 21-25.
-Stay tuned on social media for the slow reveal of locations.
+To celebrate Bach’s 333rd birthday Dale follows the music movement he started in New York City around the world.
+For the March 21-25 global birthday celebration he performs in 3 cities in 3 countries on 3 continents, then visits and performs in other Bach in the Subways hotspots throughout the year.

 Bach in the Subways comes to campus.
 More

-The Complete da Gamba Sonatas with William Chapman Nyaho2015 - Present
+The Complete da Gamba Sonatas with William Chapman Nyaho2015 - 2017

 Ghanaian American pianist Nyaho & Henderson delve into Bach's other great body of work for cello.
 More